seejl25/calculator/README.md

 7. "AC" button allows user to reset display and "Del" button allows user to undo their input
 8. Keyboard events for the calculator

-**used flexbox instead of grid for this calculator
+**used flexbox instead of grid for this project